Coronavirus and Working Remotely. What You Need to Know Now.

 Will working from home outlive the COVID-19 outbreak?

-COVID-19 continues to wreak havoc on public health, global markets, international supply chains, friendly handshakes, and more.
+OVID-19 continues to wreak havoc on public health, global markets, international supply chains, friendly handshakes, and more.
 And let’s not overlook the impact on our workforce.
 It’s more than travel restrictions and canceled conferences.
 This outbreak is forcing companies around the world to quickly enact new policies about working from home.
 Thing is, those policies might stick.

 Could coronavirus show us a more productive way to work?
 Beyond the obvious goals of keeping employees healthy and limiting their possible exposure to COVID-19, there are other, undeniable benefits that suggest working from home could take hold as a permanent strategy.